ahmedibrahim92/SE604-Library_System/README.md

 # SE604-Library_System
 Code Review Assignment for Class SE604, 2017

+# How to Setup it locally ?

-## Make sure these boxes are checked before submitting/approving the PR
+# Make sure these boxes are checked before submitting/approving the PR

-# General
+## General
   - [ ] The code works
   - [ ] The code is easy to understand
   - [ ] Follows coding conventions